Toyota Prius and many related hybrid meta-links

 http://techno-fandom.org/~hobbit/cars/sweet/

 Observations on a Prius "sweet spot" engine efficiency range, yielding improved MPG at mid and higher speed ranges with proper application.
+Contains an update with some refinements, instrumentation notes, and a long-term perspective on it all.

 http://www.caranddriver.com/article.asp?section_id=4&article_id=8695